-Dr. Starling did his undergraduate work in biology, graduating cum laude from the University of Pittsburgh.
-He continued his education at the University of Pittsburgh School of Public Health, where he graduated summa cum laude with a Master’s Degree in Public Health.
-He received his medical training at Temple University where he was an Honor Graduate, was inducted into the Alpha Omega Alpha medical honor society and was awarded the Mosby Book Scholarship.
+Education and Training: Dr. Starling completed his undergraduate work in biology and graduated cum laude from the University of Pittsburgh.
+He continued his education at the University Of Pittsburgh School Of Public Health, where he graduated summa cum laude with a Master’s Degree in Public Health.
+He received his medical training at Temple University, Philadelphia, where he was an Honor Graduate, was inducted into the Alpha Omega Alpha medical honor society and was awarded the Mosby Book Scholarship.
 He returned to the University of Pittsburgh Medical Center to complete his internship and residency in internal medicine.

 During the course of his clinical training and association with the University of Pittsburgh Medical Center, Dr. Starling became Chief Medical Resident, Instructor in Medicine and Medical Director of the cardiac transplant program.
-Dr. Starling completed a fellowship in cardiology from the Ohio State University (OSU).
-During the course of his association with OSU, Dr. Starling became an Associate Professor of Medicine and Medical Director of the OSU Cardiac Transplant Program.
+Dr. Starling completed a fellowship in cardiology from the Ohio State University (OSU), where he was also Associate Professor of Medicine and Medical Director of the OSU Cardiac Transplant Program.

-Dr Starling has been a principal or co-principal investigator on numerous clinical trials, including National Institutes of Health (NIH) grant-funded trials and numerous industry-sponsored trials.
-He conducted many other research trials including multicenter, randomized trials related to cardiac transplantation and heart failure.
-He has particular interest in devices and other forms of surgical therapy for heart failure.
+Research, Publications and Speaking: Dr. Starling has been a principal or co-principal investigator on numerous clinical trials, including National Institutes of Health (NIH) grant-funded trials and industry-sponsored trials.
+He has conducted many other research trials including multicenter, randomized trials related to cardiac transplantation and heart failure.
+Dr. Starling is particularly interested in devices and other forms of surgical therapy for patients with heart failure.

-He has published articles in a broad spectrum of scientific and professional journals and authored numerous chapters in medical textbooks.
-He sits on the Editorial Board of the Journal of the American College of Cardiology.
-Dr. Starling is a reviewer and editorial consultant for numerous other journals.
-He is Editor of the chapter on Heart Failure in the American College of Cardiology Self Assessment Program (ACCSAP VI).
+He has been published in many scientific and professional journals and authored numerous chapters in medical textbooks.
+Dr Starling has published more than 360 peer reviewed articles and numerous book chapters.
+Dr. Starling is a past member of the Editorial Board of the Journal of the American College of Cardiology , currently on the editorial board of JACC Heart Failure and Heart Failure Reviews; and is a reviewer and editorial consultant for numerous other journals.
+He is past Editor of the chapter on Heart Failure in the American College of Cardiology Self-Assessment Program (ACCSAP VI).
 He has served as an editorial consultant on ABC’s “20/20,” CNN’s “Heroes in Medicine” and several PBS televised programs.
-He was named to Best Doctors in America in 2002, 2003-2004, and 2005-2007 editions.